Consent for Routine Medical Care

 • The medical practitioner must attempt to contact the child’s parent or legal guardian, unless it is believed that the parent or legal guardian is the perpetrator.

-• A youth, of any age, can consent to termination of her pregnancy without a court order or parental consent or notice.
+• A youth, of any age, can consent to termination of their pregnancy without a court order or parental consent or notice.

 • A youth, of any age, may consent to medical, hospital, or surgical care related to prevention or treatment of pregnancy, except sterilization.